Yuandong-Chen/coroutine/README.md

-NOTE: MacOSX is now 10.14.X, any 32 bit program cannot be compiled and 64 bit C library is altered, so current coroutine is not supported under 10.14.X.
+NOTE: MacOSX is now 10.14.X, any 32 bit program cannot be compiled and 64 bit C library is altered, so our library is not supported under 10.14.X.

 It's an asymmetric coroutine library (like lua).